Kylie Jenner: Forbes cover

+Alleged forged tax documents

 In May 2020, Forbes released a statement accusing Jenner of forging tax documents so she would appear as a billionaire.
 The publication also accused her of fabricating revenue figures for Kylie Cosmetics.
 The same day, Jenner responded in a series of tweets, writing: "What am I even waking up to?
 I thought this was a reputable site...
 All I see are a number of inaccurate statements and unproven assumptions lol.
 I've never asked for any title or tried to lie my way there EVER.
 Period".
-Jenner's attorney also demanded that Forbes retract the statements, calling the magazine's accusations "unequivocally false".
-Forbes reacted, stating that they spent months uncovering the facts and concluded that their "extensively-reported investigation was triggered by newly-filed documents that revealed glaring discrepancies between information privately supplied to journalists and information publicly supplied to shareholders".
-However, Jenner became the youngest person on Forbess list of 100 Richest Self-Made Women in October 2020.
+Jenner's attorney also requested that Forbes retract the statements, calling the magazine's accusations "unequivocally false".
+Forbes responded, stating that the publication spent months uncovering the facts and concluded that their "extensively-reported investigation was triggered by newly-filed documents that revealed glaring discrepancies between information privately supplied to journalists and information publicly supplied to shareholders".

+In October 2020, Jenner became the youngest person on Forbess list of 100 Richest Self-Made Women in October 2020.
 She is the only person on the list in her 20s, and is worth $700 million.

 Underpaying factory workers

 Remake, a non-profit, labeled Global Brands Group as the manufacturer for the Kendall + Kylie clothing line.
-The organization claimed that money was being withheld from workers in the factories despite having finishing their work.
-The organization also reported them firing workers in Los Angeles, affecting over fifty-thousand workers.
-She received criticism for this on multiple platforms, with fans asking her to pay her workers.
+The organization alleged that money was being withheld from workers in the factories despite having finished their work.
+The organization also reported the Jenners firing workers in Los Angeles, affecting over fifty-thousand workers.
+Jenner received criticism for this, with fans asking her to pay her workers.
 In response to this, the clothing line said that Kendall + Kylie was not owned by Global Brands Group.